Kaihanga Pahi/Kaiwhakarākei Waka

 Pay for coachbuilders/trimmers varies depending on skills, experience, employer and the type of work they do.

-- Coachbuilders/trimmers in training usually start on about $17 an hour.
+- Coachbuilders/trimmers in training usually start on minimum wage.

 - Qualified coachbuilders with at least three years' experience can earn between $23 and $26 an hour.